shakfu/pyhola/README.md

 2. build binder using the `build.py` script in the `binder` repo.
 Ignore the documentation since it has dated installation instructions.

-3. copy or move the resulting `build` binder directory to `~/.binder` and symlink as follows: `~/.binder/bin/binder` to `/usr/local/bin/binder`
+3. copy or move the `binder/build/llvm-13.0.0/llvm-*.release/bin` to this directory.

-4. run `./build.sh` in this directory and a demo python extension should be in the `build` directory

 ## Credits and Licensing